jericson/jericson.github.io/_posts/2021-08-19-community_startup.md

 about indoor plants?
 What about bees and other pollinators?
 What about fixing fences?
 Other home repair?
 Should plumbing questions be limited to sprinkler systems or all types of household plumbing?
-Believe it or not, these are important questions to answers upfront.
+Believe it or not, these are important questions to answer upfront.

 Area 51 requires followers to submit at least 40 on-topic example questions with a net score of at least 10.
 These aren't intended to be